TiagoOlivoto/metan/.github/CONTRIBUTING.md

-# Contributing to METAAB
+# Contributing to metan

-This outlines how to propose a change to METAAB.
+This outlines how to propose a change to metan.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).